-Approximately 150 species of assassin bugs can be found throughout North America, one of the most prevalent of which is the wheel bug, notable for a notched crest atop the thorax.
-Over one inch long, the wheel bug pumps venomous saliva into the victim through one channel of its beak and pump the prey’s digested body fluids to its stomach through another channel.
-This species will attack large insects like big caterpillars and grasshoppers.
+Approximately 150 species of assassin bugs can be found throughout North America.
+One of the most prevalent is the wheel bug, notable for a notched crest atop the thorax.
+Over one inch long, the wheel bug pumps venomous saliva into the victim through one channel of its beak and pumps the prey’s digested body fluids to its stomach through another channel.
+These species will attack large insects like big caterpillars and grasshoppers.

 Can Assassin Bugs Invade Your Home?